SPOKANE, Wash. — Providence announced it will lay off 63 people and close multiple clinics in Spokane and Stevens counties.

 Providence said it will close DominiCare and the outpatient Orthopedic Physical Therapy Clinic, both located at St. Joseph’s Hospital in Chewelah.
 Providence is also closing the outpatient Orthopedic Physical Therapy clinics located in Spokane at Providence St. Luke’s Rehabilitation Medical Center and in Spokane Valley at Providence Medical Park.

-Providence says in-patient services will not be impacting.
+Providence says in-patient services and rehab after a stroke or heart attack will not be impacted.

-The last day of operations for theses clinics will be Friday, October 3.
+The last day of operations for these clinics will be Friday, October 3.

 “This decision, though difficult, is a necessary step to ensure that Providence remains agile and responsive to the evolving needs of our community,” said Chief Executive Susan Stacey, RN.
 “We are committed to delivering high-quality care where it is most needed and enhancing our ability to serve our patients effectively.”

-In June, Providence announced it would lay off 600 people across seven states is mostly non-clinic and administrative roles.
+In June, Providence announced it would lay off 600 people across seven states in mostly non-clinic and administrative roles.
 You can read the full announcement HERE.

 COPYRIGHT 2025 BY KXLY.
 ALL RIGHTS RESERVED.
 THIS MATERIAL MAY NOT BE PUBLISHED, BROADCAST, REWRITTEN OR REDISTRIBUTED.